Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Discussion

 \section{Discussion}

 \textsc{HatemojiCheck} reveals critical model weaknesses in detecting emoji-based hate.
-Existing commercial and academic models perform poorly at identifying hate where the identity term has been replaced with an emoji representation (\textbf{F2} and \textbf{F4}), even though they perform well at identifying the equivalent textual statements.
-This indicates that the models do not understand what the identity emoji represent.
-Existing solutions have better performance on Verb Swap (\textbf{F1}) but then struggle with the Polarity perturbations (\textbf{F1.2}).
+Existing commercial and academic models perform poorly at identifying hate where the identity term has been replaced with an emoji representation (F2 and F4), even though they perform well at identifying the equivalent textual statements.
+These models have better performance on Verb Swap (F1) but then struggle with the polarity perturbations (F1.2).
 This suggests that the models are overfitting to the identity term and ignore the sentiment from the emoji, leading to false positive predictions.
-Our newly trained models substantially improve performance on original hateful statements from \textbf{F2}, \textbf{F4} and \textbf{F5}, indicating they have a better semantic grasp of emoji substitutions and appends.
-They also make large performance gains on the Polarity perturbations in \textbf{F1.2}, \textbf{F3.2}, \textbf{F5.2} and \textbf{F6.2}, suggesting they better incorporate information on how different emoji condition the likelihood of hatefulness.
-Despite improving on existing solutions, our models still perform relatively more poorly on \textbf{F4}, as well as the \textbf{F1.2}, \textbf{F5.3} and \textbf{F7.1} perturbations.
-These weaknesses could potentially be addressed in future work through more rounds of data generation.
+Our newly trained models substantially improve performance on original hateful statements from F2, F4 and F5, indicating they have a better semantic grasp of emoji substitutions and appends.
+They also make large performance gains on the polarity perturbations in F1.2, F3.2, F5.2 and F6.2, suggesting they better incorporate information on how different emoji condition the likelihood of hatefulness.
+Despite improving on existing models, our models still perform relatively more poorly on F4, as well as the F1.2, F5.3 and F7.1 perturbations.
+These weaknesses could potentially be addressed in future work through additional data generation.

 Training on just one round of adversarial data yields the biggest improvement on \textsc{HatemojiCheck}.
 Thereafter, performance plateaus.
 This aligns with the sharp increase and then fall in MER across emoji-based rounds of data generation (in \cref{fig:model_fooling_rate}).
-On the adversarial test sets, \textbf{R8-T} only marginally outperforms \textbf{R6-T} and \textbf{R7-T} on all R1-7 test sets.
-It slightly underperforms on the R5--7 test sets from \textsc{HatemojiTrain}.
+On the adversarial test sets, R8-T only marginally outperforms R6-T and R7-T on all \mbox{R1--7} test sets.
+It slightly underperforms on the R5--7 test sets from \textsc{HatemojiBuild}.
 This suggests that while training on a relatively small number of entries can substantially improve performance, the gains quickly saturate.
-Future work could investigate performance differences in more detail using the labels for type and target of hate which we provide for all three rounds of data.
+Future work could investigate performance differences in more detail using the labels for type and target of hate that we provide for all three rounds of data.